BaselBoulos/BaselBoulos/README.md

 ### Hi👋, I'm Basel

-## I'm a Software Developer, And Production planner & Control
+## I'm a Software Developer, Production Planner & Control, And World Explorer :)

 I Hold An associate degree specialized in software engineering, And I'm self-taught in Full Stack React & Django.